aniketrs593/Pegasus/README.md

 ** **ANOTHER NOTE: Controlling the car right now with the joystick is unrealistic and we are working on adding more parameters and restrictions to drive the car more realistic** **

+** **UPDATE: ego vehicle now has acceleration, reverse, and brake, for specific buttons see JoyCon Control Section

 ## 1. Carla_0.9.8 setup

 For custom rosbridge Carla setup visit: